 The Evenflo Feeding Balance Plus pacifier is another 100% silicone pacifier option, which won pacifier of the year in 2018.
 Pediatric feeding specialists helped to design this pacifier to help promote healthy sucking skills.
 The shape of this pacifier helps baby practice cupping their tongue around the nipple in the same shape they would during breastfeeding.
 It has vent holes on the pacifier to allow for better airflow, reducing the risk of irritation and rashes.

-Another Tommee Tippee option on this list (what can I say?
+Another Tommee Tippee option on this list of the best pacifiers for breastfed babies (what can I say?
 They make great pacifiers), this one differs a bit from the first.
 The Breast-Like Pacifier mentioned earlier on this list are specifically designed for breastfed babies, so naturally I think they deserve a higher ranking on the list to test out with a breastfed baby.
 However, this is a more classic style of pacifier that Tommee Tippee makes that’s also an excellent option.

 The Ultra-Light Silicone Pacifier by Tommee Tippee was accepted by 83% of babies in a survey of parents who tested the product.
 The lightweight nature of the pacifier means babies can suck on it longer with less fatigue.
 It also flexes and bends, much like the breast-like pacifier, making it a great option for breastfed babies.
 It curves in towards babies face; the contour helps babies keep the pacifier in for longer.
 Leading to happier babies (and subsequently parents) for longer periods.

-Another well-beloved option, the NUK pacifier was invented by pediatric dentists and doctors to be orthodontic friendly.
+Next on my list of the best pacifiers for breastfed babies is the NUK pacifier.
+Another well-beloved option, it was invented by pediatric dentists and doctors to be orthodontic friendly.
 The asymmetrical nipple fits well against a baby’s palate.
 This helps with reducing pressure on the teeth and jaws that can cause teeth misalignment with some other pacifier options.
 Additionally, this pacifier was modeled after mom to be well-suited for a breastfed baby.
 NUK even completed some market research demonstrating these pacifiers were not likely to cause nipple confusion.

-Finally, the Medela Baby Soft Silicone Pacifier is a wonderful option for a breastfed baby.
-This is another 100% silicone pacifier, but the nipple is shaped a bit differently than many of the others on this list.
-It has a flat symmetric nipple that allows for free tongue movement and a thin shaft minimizes space between upper and lower jaw.
+Finally, the Medela Baby Soft Silicone Pacifier is my final selection on my list of best pacifiers for breastfed babies.
+This is another 100% silicone pacifier.
+However it is noteworthy that the nipple is shaped a bit differently than many of the others on this list.
+It has a flat symmetric nipple; this allows for free tongue movement.
+Additionally, the thin shaft minimizes space between upper and lower jaw.

 The Medela Pacifier was inspired by Medela’s 60 years of expertise on the Natural suckling behavior of breastfed babies.
 It has these little nubs called “SensoPearls” that enhance airflow between the pacifier and your baby’s skin.
 Overall, it’s lightweight, gentle on skin and easy to clean.
 It also comes with a case for storing the pacifiers or for sanitizing them in the microwave.